Arrryyy/-gradcam-pathmnist/README.md

 ---

+## 📈 Evaluation Metrics

+To assess the performance of our multi-label ResNet classifier on the ChestMNIST dataset, we computed a suite of evaluation metrics:

+## 🔹 Per-Class AUROC
+Area Under the Receiver Operating Characteristic curve computed for each of the 14 disease classes.
+This gives insight into the model’s ability to distinguish between positive and negative cases per condition.

+## 🔹  Macro & Micro Averaged AUROC
+	•	Macro AUROC: Treats each class equally by averaging their AUROCs.
+	•	Micro AUROC: Aggregates across all classes and instances to give a global performance score.

+## 🔹 Precision, Recall, and F1-Score
+We thresholded the predicted probabilities at 0.5 to generate binary predictions and computed:
+	•	Precision: How many predicted positives were actually correct
+	•	Recall: How many actual positives were correctly identified
+	•	F1-Score: Balance between precision and recall

 ## ⚕️ Real-World Use Case

 Explainable deep learning is increasingly essential in healthcare, especially in radiology.
 A model that performs well but is a black box is difficult to trust in a clinical setting.